 - I’ve already mentioned the M & M World megastore but there are others to entice you as well: The Disney Store, Hershey’s Chocolate Store, Old Navy, Sephora, etc.

 1. Times Square is busy, busy, busy and it wouldn’t be too difficult to get separated from your child.
 Have a plan in place in advance, in case the unthinkable were to happen.

 You could meet at a certain store, or at your hotel, but since it’s easy to get turned around in Times Square, I directed my daughter to stand at the nearest crosswalk, call me and tell me what intersection she was at and wait, in the event that we were separated.
 (I was equipped with a map and my Smartphone so I was sure I could find her).

-2. If you’re staying over night in the city, book a hotel in the heart of Times Square.
+2. If you’re staying overnight in the city, consider booking a hotel in the heart of Times Square.

-Our hotel was only a few short blocks from the heart of Times Square and it was amazing, but next time around, it would be nice to stay smack in the thick of things.
+Our hotel was only a few short blocks from Times Square and it was amazing, but next time around, it would be nice to stay smack in the thick of things.